About

 .

 I began to shift everything to support not only my menstruation, but also my ovulation, in order to support my mood and overall wellbeing.
 This led me to study herbal medicine for women, and to incorporate herbs (my next love affair!) into my everyday life.
-I took ginger capsules for period pain (a traditional remedy now supported by modern research), drank daily herbal infusions, and slowly began to feel more stable and deeply in tune with my body.
-My period pain diminished, and my relationship with my cycle transformed.
+I took ginger capsules for period pain (now supported by modern research), drank daily herbal infusions, and slowly began to feel more stable and deeply in tune with my body.

-Through this understanding, I became enamoured with the full spectrum of women's wellness and the different dimensions women so naturally flow in and out of throughout their lives - such as into the portal of menstruation, birth, postpartum and menopause.
+Through this understanding, I became enamoured with the full spectrum of women's wellness and the different dimensions women flow in and out of throughout their lives - through the portals of menstruation, birth, postpartum and menopause.

-The love for this work took me to Peru to study Andean birth keeping, then to Guatemala to study herbal medicine, and the following year to learn Mayan abdominal massage.
+The love for this work took me to Peru to study Andean birth keeping, Guatemala to study herbal medicine and Mayan abdominal massage, traditional women’s medicine and TCM.
 The threads of these traditions, and the powerful medicine women and midwives who held them, instilled a new layer of depth for me, something I can’t quite put into words.
-They showed me that women’s health exists on many dimensions, and that healing doesn't happen in isolation.
-To walk with women, means to walk into the depths and confront the uncomfortable.
 These experiences expanded my understanding of what ‘medicine’ truly is, and connected me with teachers whose lineages stretch back through time — something I am forever grateful for.

 My own journey of health struggles, healing and initiation through these traditions shape how I work today – with the belief that we are all innately whole.
 Our bodies are not something to be fixed, but something to be supported, nourished and guided into remembrance.
 Whether through herbs, bodywork, or being witnessed – the body remembers wholeness.
 Symptoms are not the enemy.
 Healing isn’t linear.
 And the healing journey itself is a gift.